-Check out my favorite 20 stops on an Oregon Coast road trip here.
-This itinerary takes you from the “Graveyard of the Pacific” in the northwest corner of the state to the central coast and the Oregon Sand Dunes.
-You will be able to walk right up to the Wreck of the Peter Iredale, a shipwreck on the shore, and you’ll explore Lewis and Clark history – all while enjoying the astounding rock formations of the Oregon Coastline.
+I grew up visiting the Oregon Coast.
+Seaside and Cannon Beach were my backyards.
+My epic Oregon Coast itinerary takes you from the “Graveyard of the Pacific” in the northwest corner of the state to the central coast and the Oregon Sand Dunes.
+You will be able to walk right up to the Wreck of the Peter Iredale, a shipwreck on the shore, and you’ll explore Lewis and Clark history – all while enjoying the astounding rock formations of the Oregon Coastline and along Cape Perpetua.

 See this post to explore Crater Lake in Oregon with me.
 Includes video as well!

-Check back soon for more posts on Oregon.
+During the pandemic, I hunkered down in my hometown and explored the Portland area (on both the Washington and Oregon sides of the border) and along the Columbia Gorge.
+Check back soon for more posts on Oregon and the beautiful Pacific Northwest.
 I’ve got more camping, hiking, and outdoor adventuring coming your way soon!